indmillr/js/README.md

 # js
-A collection of JS projects
+A collection of JS projects to develop skills and experience with different applications of javascript.